mintster/nixmash-spring/README.md

 | *RSS w/ AbstractRSSView* | *Thymeleaf* | *Like Buttons* |  *File Uploading*|
 | *MultiFile Upload w/Blueimp* | *JPA @SqlResultSetMapping and @ConstructorResult* |  *Spring Gradle Dependency Plugin*  |  *FreeMarker Templating (post v0.4.0)* |

-The slogan on the [NixMash Spring Demo Site](http://nixmashspring.daveburkevt.com/) is "Becoming Spring Masters Together" which is what drives development in this app.
+The primary driver of this app is shown on the [NixMash Spring Demo Site Home Page](http://nixmashspring.daveburkevt.com/), "Becoming Spring Masters Together".
+Nearly every new application feature has one or more blog posts at [NixMash.com](http://nixmash.com) explaining it in detail.

-Nearly every new application feature has one or more blog posts at [NixMash.com](http://nixmash.com) explaining the feature in detail.
-All NixMash Spring blog posts are listed below with their implementation version.
-The daily changelist is [located here.](http://nixmashspring.daveburkevt.com/x/html/changelist.html)
+The daily NixMash Spring changelist is [located here.](http://nixmashspring.daveburkevt.com/x/html/changelist.html) and posted on the Demo Site.

 **See the [Installation](#installation) section below** on how to configure application settings to run the NixMash Spring Web App.
 Once configured you can run the Web Application with